reda-alaoui/catgenie/README.md

 My CatGenie is dysfunctionnal.
 On each cleaning cycle, it fails 3 times with code 2 error.
 I think its solenoid valve is dead.
 Each time the code 2 error occurs, the CatGenie pauses the cycle and loudly beeps until you fix the issue.
 In my case, until the valve is changed, I just have to push the start/pause button for 7 seconds to resume the cycle.
-I have to that 2 or 3 times per cycle.
+I have to repeat that 2 or 3 times per cycle.
 It can happen at night or when I am out of the house.

 I wanted to automate the push button action.
 So I ordered a [SwitchBot](https://www.switch-bot.com/bot).
 A [SwitchBot](https://www.switch-bot.com/bot) is just a remote button pusher.
 I discovered it was